 Digital capabilities have become central to business continuity for wealth management firms.
 Hyper-personalized offerings powered by AI, analytics and other technology can meet the evolving HNWI expectations in areas including:

 - Bespoke risk profiles – leveraging behavior sciences and sentiment analysis to interpret individual clients’ risk profiles

-Pre-COVID (Jan-Feb 2020), investors reported being least satisfied with touchpoints related to personalised information or services from their firm in the client journey, and more than 60% of HNWIs reported unsatisfactory experiences during their attempts to access information about new wealth management offerings or market information.
+Pre-COVID (Jan-Feb 2020), investors reported being least satisfied with touchpoints related to personalized information or services from their firm in the client journey, and more than 60% of HNWIs reported unsatisfactory experiences during their attempts to access information about new wealth management offerings or market information.
 HNWIs aged 50-59 were the most dissatisfied with their experience related to information access and value-added services.

 The BigTech trojan horse

 Less-than-stellar customer experience at touchpoints related to information access and value-added services represents a missed opportunity to ‘wow’ clients.
 More than 40% of the HNWIs interviewed by Capgemini say good experiences at these touchpoints profoundly impact their overall impression of a firm, and this is likely to increase as a result of COVID-19.

 While only 26% of wealth managers rank BigTech competition among the top potential disruptors, HNWIs certainly believe that BigTechs can outperform incumbent firms when it comes to information access and value-added services.
 74% of HNWIs report a willingness to consider wealth management offerings from BigTechs, jumping to 94% among the 22% of HNWIs who say they may switch their primary wealth management firm in the next 12 months.